voxel51/voxel51-docs/docs/fiftyone_concepts/using_datasets.md

 ```

-To modify an exising scene, load it via
+To modify an existing scene, load it via
 [`Scene.from_fo3d()`](../api/fiftyone.core.threed.html#fiftyone.core.threed.Scene.from_fo3d "fiftyone.core.threed.Scene.from_fo3d"), perform any
 necessary updates, and then re-write it to disk: